Chef Quits Over Vegan Menu At Prince William’s Earthshot Prize Ceremony

 Adobe Stock Rio de Janeiro is one of the top five vegan-friendly cities in Latin America

-Award-winning chef Tati Lund, the owner of .Org Bistrô, an all-vegan restaurant in Rio de Janeiro’s Barra da Tijuca, will reportedly take Jennings’s place and cater the event.
+Award-winning chef Tati Lund, the owner of .Org Bistrô, an all-vegan restaurant in Rio de Janeiro’s Barra da Tijuca, was reportedly hired to take Jennings’s place and cater the event.
+However, Lund later told Plant Based News (PBN) that she did not cater the banquet itself, and was actually hired to prepare a special meal for VIPs from Earthshot and Leonardo DiCaprio’s charity Re:wild ahead of the prize ceremony.

 Speaking to The Matador Network in 2021, Lund said, “We don’t put a plate of food on the table, we put a way of life.”
 She opened .Org Bistrô more than a decade ago, and according to data from Brazil’s Vegetarian Society, approximately 14 percent of people nationwide now consider themselves vegetarian or vegan.

-The 2025 Earthshot Prize ceremony will take place on Wednesday, November 5, and each winner will receive £1 million to advance their work.
+The 2025 Earthshot Prize ceremony took place on Wednesday, November 5, and each winner received £1 million to advance their work.
 People can watch the awards on streaming services such as Multishow, Globoplay, and BBC iPlayer.

 Read more: Updated EAT-Lancet Planetary Health Diet Could Prevent 40,000 Deaths Per Day